-Capital assets for the District consist of furniture, equipment, building improvements, and collection inventory.
-In 2023 the library's WiFi system was upgraded, the audio visual system was upgraded in the meeting rooms, the roof was replaced, and the siding was refinished and sealed.
-There was no capital outlay for furniture during 2023.
-Collection inventory showed a net increase for 2023 of \$24,945.
+Capital assets for the District consist of construction in progress, furniture, equipment, building improvements, and collection inventory.
+In 2024, the library engaged a contractor for conceptual designs and schematics for Library renovations to occur in future periods.
+There was no capital outlay for furniture during 2024.
+Collection inventory showed a slight increase for 2024 of \$8,893.
 This modest increase indicates the continued demand for digital materials which are not included in the inventory count.

 Long-Term Debt for the District consists of net pension liability, net OPEB liability and compensated absences.
-The net pension liability for 2023 is \$1,286,470.
+The net pension liability for 2024 is \$971,783.
 See Notes 6 and 7 for more information on pension and OPEB liability.
-Compensated absences is the total vacation payout liability (unused vacation) as of the end of the year.
-Compensated absences increased in 2023 by \$34,077.